-4 The proposed strategy
+4 The strategy

-4.1 Preferred strategy
+4.1 Strategic approach

-A combination of rock control structures and a reduced level of nourishment, in association with the existing sea defence walls, has been identified as the preferred strategic approach to deliver long-term flood risk management to the area.
+A combination of control structures and a reduced level of nourishment, in association with the existing sea defence walls, has been identified as the strategic approach to deliver long-term flood risk management to the area.
 This is the outcome of technical, environmental and economic assessments, in consultation with a wide range of stakeholders and the public on the issues and aspects that are most important to them.

-The areas of most rapid beach loss, and thus the focus of the current nourishment operations is all within Zone B (Mablethorpe to Skegness, see Figure 11 below).
-The preferred strategy will therefore require differing interventions within Zones A, B and C as outlined in the following sections.
+The areas of most rapid beach loss, and thus the focus of the current nourishment operations is all within Zone B (Mablethorpe to Skegness, see Figure 10).
+The strategy will therefore require differing interventions within Zones A, B and C as outlined in the following sections.
 Zones A and C have a more established process of accretion of sands due the natural morphology.
-That said, zones A and C are still subject to nourishment campaigns, but to a much lesser extent.
+Zones A and C are still subject to nourishment campaigns, but to a much lesser extent.
 Zone B however falls under a much greater extent of erosion and benefits sparsely from any natural process of accretion, as such Zone B is often the focal point for the majority of nourishment.
 In addition to the natural erosion, Zone B is also fronting the most economically valuable areas, in terms of population density, housing and business.
 Therefore, nourishment campaigns will be generally more frequent here in order to maintain that level of protection.